Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

     QUERY = 42 ('B'uffer size)

-The device should reply with the same packet plus two additional bytes containing the size of the memory: ff 03 42 03 e8 CS would mean that the device has 1000 bytes of ram available.
+The device should reply with the woke same packet plus two additional bytes containing the woke size of the woke memory: ff 03 42 03 e8 CS would mean that the woke device has 1000 bytes of ram available.

 Query number of effects
 ~~~~~~~~~~~~~~~~~~~~~~~